mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProvisioningArtifacts** *(list) --*

-          A list of provisioning artifact objects for the specified product.
-The ``ProvisioningArtifacts`` parameter represent the ways the specified product can be provisioned.
+          Information about the provisioning artifacts for the specified product.

           - *(dict) --*

-            Contains information indicating the ways in which a product can be provisioned.
+            Information about a provisioning artifact.
+A provisioning artifact is also known as a product version.

             - **Id** *(string) --*

-              The identifier for the artifact.
-This is sometimes referred to as the product version.
+              The identifier of the provisioning artifact.

             - **Name** *(string) --*

-              The name of the artifact.
+              The name of the provisioning artifact.

             - **Description** *(string) --*

-              The text description of the artifact.
+              The description of the provisioning artifact.